 My research is focused on discrete optimization methods for analyzing images, with an emphasis on medical applications.
 I hold a joint position in computer science and in radiology, and most of my work involves both departments.
+I am currently doing my reseach at Cornell's NYC campus.

 I enjoy teaching introductory undergraduate courses, especially involving functional programming or algorithms.